-Despite all the different opinions we have, if we still study the effect of coffee on health, we will find out that it is beneficial.
+Despite multiple opinions we have about coffee, and read various studies regarding the effect of coffee on health, we will find out that it is believed to be beneficial.
 Some health benefits of coffee include reduction of risk of liver diseases, type II diabetes, and Alzheimer’s.

 What is an antioxidant?
 An antioxidant is a molecule that protects cell damage and cell death in human cells.
 This is the simplest way I can explain it.
 Our body cells go through a process called oxidation which creates free radicals and causes’ our cells to age prematurely and other cell damage over time.
 Antioxidants protect us from this cell damage.

 Most health benefits that coffee has, are a result of the high amount of antioxidant substances that are present in it.
 Studies show that coffee has the highest antioxidant content in the human diet, and that says a lot!
 In this article, I will look deeply into all you need to know about the antioxidant content of coffee.